lnolazco/react-performance/README.md

 ## Starting the test performance
 - Start the app `npm start`
 - Open automatically [http://localhost:8080](http://localhost:8080)
-- Open console window and check the results.
+- See the results :)

 ## Todo
 - Add more performance tests.
-- Keep internally in a variable the results and add a chart where to display the results (d3).
+- Add input to set the number of tests to run.